 Before we talk about how to assist your scalene muscles, let's clearly define where they are.

-Listed is the muscles origin and insertion.
+Listed are the muscles’ origin and insertion.
 The origin of a muscle remains fixed during the action/contraction of the muscle and is located closer to the midline—the center—of the body.
 The insertion of the muscle is a more distal point—away from the midline of the body—and is on the bone that moves under the action of the muscle.

 Do not get overwhelmed by the technical description.
 Keep it simple and notice the parts highlighted in pink.
 Remember when looking at the function of the muscle, that you have one of these muscles on each side of the front of your neck.